 Loaders (Loading Assistants) apply only to SH2 athletes competing in SH2 events and are allowed only as described in the WSPS Shooting Classification Rules and Regulations.
 A Loader may not speak or give signals during the match and may only load the rifle and/or adjust the sights at the request of the athlete, not support the rifle.
-The Loader must be at least 1 meter behind the athlete between shots (exceptions can be made by the Range Official).
+During SH2 qualification matches, Loaders must stay in position for the duration of the Competition and must not move to the back of the firing point between shots.
+During finals, the Loader must be at least 1 meter behind the athlete between shots (exceptions can be made by the Range Official).
 Athletes must get the use of a loading assistant approved by competition officials prior to competition.